mikolmogorov/Ragout/doc/INSTALL.md

 need to set your PYTHONPATH variable to the alternate location.
 See http://docs.python.org/2/install/index.html#search-path for further details.

-After local installation you may need to add "bin" directory in the installation prefix to your executable path (to run Ragout from any working directory).
+After installation with custom prefix you may need to add the corresponding "bin" directory to your executable path (to run Ragout from any working directory).
 For example, if your prefix was "~/.local", run:

 	export PATH=$PATH:~/.local/bin